microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/Solution-01.md

 This is the "Hello World" challenge.
 The goal is to deploy an Azure Storage Account to a targeted resource group.
 This storage account will be accessed again in Challenge 2.

-If you are self-hosting, recommend to prefix your resources with your initials to avoid conflicts.
+If you are self-hosting, recommended to prefix your resources with your initials to avoid conflicts.

 ## Learning Resources